-Twelfth Night Cake
+Twelfth Night Cake – Eggnog Pound Cake

 The Twelve Days of Christmas

-A Cake to Celebrate Epiphany
+A Twelfth Night Cake to Celebrate Epiphany

 Trying Something New

 When the cake was done I removed it to a rack to cool.
 Then I tried to carefully remove the overflow from the bottom of the oven to stop the smoking.
-That’s when I learned that pound cake batter not only smokes when it burns but will in fact burst into flames if prodded indelicately.
+That’s when I learned that pound cake batter not only smokes when it burns but will, in fact, burst into flames if prodded indelicately.
 Luckily no great harm ensued.
 Lesson learned: wait until everything cools down before attempting to clean up.

 Twelfth Night – Eggnog Pound Cake